LotesKaye/ECEData/README.md

-# Title of the Project
+# Analyzing World Unemployment Rates from 1991-2021
 **A Course Requirement for the Subject Data Science and Artificial Intelligence**

 Submitted by: Group 6

+Group Members:
+Bautista, Lotes Kaye S.
+Loyola, Dave Jarold T.
+Marquez, Djullance M.
+Salandanan, Jericho M.

 Submitted to: Engr.
 Aisa M. Labastilla, PCpE

-Date: January 4, 2024
+Date: January , 2024

 # Introduction / Problem Statement
 Describe the problem you are trying to give a solution in doing the training and evaluation of the gathered data.
-State what SDG you are targeting
+State what SDG you are targeting.

 # Review of Related Literature
 Describe here the technical know-how that you learned and researched related to your problem,